 What you can take with you after reading this post is the 8 recommended steps on how to start an ERP project, but keep in mind that you should always look at the value: why do you want to make this change?

-It is hard to find the perfect ERP solution for you and your business, you can do it with or without the help from the third party; but if you need help, a right strategic ERP implementation partner can ensure you make the right decisions to maintain and establish a competitive edge over other companies in the marketplace.
+It is hard to find the perfect ERP solution for you and your business, you can do it with or without help from the third party; but if you need help, the right strategic ERP implementation partner can ensure you make the right decisions to maintain and establish a competitive edge over other companies in the marketplace.